poulpix/PXGoogleDirections/README.md

 See "Documentation" below for more information on the available properties and response data.

 ## Requirements
-This SDK requires iOS 8 at least, or above.
+ - Runs on iOS 8 at least, or above.
-You will also need to work with Swift 1.2 and Xcode 6.3.
+ - Compatible with Swift 1.2 and Xcode 6.3.

 It also depends on the Google Maps SDK for iOS (from Google).
 More information here: https://developers.google.com/maps/documentation/ios/